TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-17-how-to-test-private-services-in-symfony.md

     <em class="fa fa-fw fa-lg fa-times"></em> Not a way to go in long-term or bigger projects.
 </p>

 Don't worry, you're not alone.
-There is over [36 results for "symfony tests private services" on StackOverflow](https://stackoverflow.com/search?q=symfony+tests+private+services) at the time being:
+There are over [36 results for "symfony tests private services" on StackOverflow](https://stackoverflow.com/search?q=symfony+tests+private+services) at the time being:

 <img src="/assets/images/posts/2018/private-services/popular.png" class="img-thumbnail">